kaste/SublimeLinter-addon-toggler/README.md

 # Install

-Add this repo to `Package Control`.

-1. Open up the command palette (`ctrl+shift+p`), and find `Package Control: Add Repository`.
-Then enter the URL of this repo: `https://github.com/kaste/SublimeLinter-addon-toggler` in the input field.

-2. Open up the command palette again and find `Package Control: Install Package`, and just search for `SublimeLinter-addon-toggler`. (just a normal install)
+Open up the command palette and find `Package Control: Install Package`, and just search for `SublimeLinter-addon-toggler`. (just a normal install)